 The website HTML, software and courseware made available on this website are the property of S2JS.
 You are welcome to display on your computer, download, and print pages from this website for personal and educational use only.

 The website is provided "AS IS".
 Your use of this website is at your own risk.
 S2JS disclaims all warranties, expressed or implied, including without limitation, warranties of merchantability and fitness of a particular purpose.
 S2JS disclaims liability for any direct, indirect, incidental, special, consequential, exemplary, punitive or other damages, or lost profits, that may result directly or indirectly from the use of the website.
 This includes, without limitation, any damage to computer systems, hardware or software, loss of data, or any other performance failures, any errors, bugs, viruses or other defects that result from, or are associated with the use of this website.

 Access to this website is limited to reasonable use for non-commercial educational purposes.
 You may choose to charge a fee for your personal tuition services related to S2JS, but may not charge for access to S2JS itself.
-Any disruptive or offensive use may be restricted, subject to the sole discretion of S2JS.
+Any disruptive or offensive use may be restricted or deleted, subject to the sole discretion of S2JS.